ViaVersion/VIAaaS/README.md

 #### How to use Microsoft Account?:

-- If you are using a public VIAaaS instance, use this page https://viaversion.github.io/VIAaaS/ and configure the WebSocket address.
 - If you're an administrator of the instance, edit ```config/web/js/config.js``` (default is in the jar) and configure your [Azure Client ID](https://wiki.vg/Microsoft_Authentication_Scheme#Microsoft_OAuth_Flow) and your domain whitelist.